stargate-bukkit/Stargate-Bukkit/README.md

 a type of wall coral (dead or alive), a type of shulker box or a chest.

 `X` and `-` are used to define block types for the layout (Any single-character can be used, such as `#`).
 In the gate format, you can see we use `X` to show where obsidian must be, `-` where the controls (Button/sign) are.

+For more complex gate designs, it is possible to add more materials.
+If you add something like a=GLOWSTONE, `a` can then be used in the gate layout, just as `X` is used.
+See the `squarenetherglowstonegate.gate` file for an example.

 You will also notice a `*` in the gate layout, this is the "exit point" of the gate, the block at which the player will teleport in front of.